 Speaking of filters, Novi has created an extensive filtering system for the transactions section for easily finding specific transactions.

-- Transaction Type (Dues Invoice, Event Invoice, Product Invoice, QuickBooks Invoice, All Invoices, Sales Receipt, Payment, Credit Memo, Refund)
+Transaction Type (Dues Invoice, Event Invoice, Product Invoice, QuickBooks Invoice, All Invoices, Sales Receipt, Payment, Credit Memo, Refund, Journal Entry, Check)

-- Transaction Status (Open, Overdue, Paid/Closed, Recently Paid, Voided, Non-Renew)
+Transaction Status (Open, Overdue, Paid/Closed, Recently Paid, Partially Paid, Voided, Non-Renew)

 The Batch Actions function of the Transactions section makes it simple to print or email invoices.
-Simply select your transaction(s), click Batch Actions, and then choose your action.
+To begin, Select your transaction(s), click Batch Actions, and then choose your action.
 It's that simple.
 Novi even asks you if you'd like to mark an invoice as printed once you click the "Print" button to help you stay organized.

 Sending Transactional Emails Through Novi

-- Novi follows business rules.
-We look for the billing contact on a record first.
-If that information isn’t there, your invoice goes to the customer’s primary emailing address.
+Novi follows business rules.
+We look for the billing contact on a company record first (when applicable).
+If that information isn’t there, your invoice goes to the company's main email address.

-- All of your staff members are able to send transactions without going directly into QuickBooks.
+All of your staff members are able to send transactions without going into QuickBooks Online.

-- Novi filters make it easy to find exactly what emails need to go out.
+Novi filters make it easy to find exactly which emails need to be sent.

-In addition, you have fields to enter the payment method, the reference number, where the payment should be deposited to, and the amount received.
+In addition, you have fields to enter the Payment Method, the Reference Number, the Amount Received, and where the payment should be deposited to (see next bullet point for more info).